beluganos/beluganos/README.md

 - ASIC based **hardware packet processing**

 The feature matrix of Beluganos is available at [doc/function.md](doc/function.md).
 Beluganos was named after [beluga whale](https://en.wikipedia.org/wiki/Beluga_whale).

+>note
+>* The commercial version of "Beluganos" released on March 31,2023 does not use the OSS technology published on theGitHub.
+>* After March 31, 2023, NTT's registered trademark "Beluganos"will be used for the commercial version of "Beluganos" and willnot be used for the OSS version on the GitHub.
+>* For details of the commercial version of “Beluganos”, please click [here](https://group.ntt/en/newsrelease/2023/03/28/230328b.html).

 ## Architecture
 Beluganos has one or more **[Linux containers](https://linuxcontainers.org/)**.
 The main effort of Beluganos is that the route table which is installed to Linux containers is copied to white-box switches.
 If you will configure router settings like IP addresses or parameter of routing protocols, you may configure the settings of Linux containers by ansible or [NETCONF](https://github.com/beluganos/netconf/).
 Moreover, in order to control white-box switches, **OpenNSL** or **OF-DPA** is used.